 There’s a bright blue sky in the PNW and the temperatures are starting to rise!
 And it’s AAAWE-SOME!
 If it’s not sunny and warm where you are, get on a plane and come here.
 Like right now.
 And hurry, because I feel like me telling you to come here right now to enjoy the sunniness might jinx it.
 The weather here can be so sneaky like that.

-Every year during this spring-but-not-quite-summer time of year I feel myself beginning to get a little giddy (in case you didn’t notice).
-Giddy to spend more time outside and to not have to wear a BAJILLION layers of clothes every time I venture out.
-It also means exploring the great outdoors, heading to a park for a picnic with the hubs and kiddos, and outdoor potlucking with friends is just around the corner.
+Every year during this spring-but-not-quite-summer time of year I feel myself beginning to get a little giddy.
+Ready to spend more time outside and to reduce the BAJILLION layers of clothes I wear every time I venture out.
+I’m ready to explore the great outdoors, ready to hit up the park with a picnic basket in hand with the family, and scheduling some outdoor potlucking with friends.
 Just thinking about it makes me jump out of my chair and shout “WAAAHOO!”
-C’mon, you know you want to shout it out too.
+Too much?

-With potlucks and picnics upon us, we’ve got to be ready to cook up some tasty food to take with us and this three bean salad is just the thing!
-It’s easy, it’s uber healthy, it’s flavorful, and it just tastes good.
-I think your friends and family will like it too.
+With potlucks and picnics on the horizon, let’s get ready to cook up some tasty food to take with us.
+This three bean salad is just the thing!
+It’s easy, uber healthy, filling, perfect for a potluck of picnic, and tastes awesome.
+What else could we ask for?
+Your friends and family will love it.

-While the most time consuming part of this recipe is waiting for the beans to cook, it makes for ample time and a perfect excuse to research a beautiful local park and to call up your friends and plan that impromptu potluck.
-Because the best part about making tasty and nutritional food (besides eating it!) is sharing it with those nearest and dearest.
+While the most time consuming part of this recipe is waiting for the beans to cook, it makes for ample time and a perfect excuse to research a beautiful local park, to call up your friends, and plan that impromptu potluck.
+Because the best part about making tasty healthy food (besides eating it) is sharing it with those nearest and dearest.

 Happy picnicking friends! ❤Print